In this guide, we’ve outlined:

 Such as natural resources like agricultural land, topsoil, and fresh water

-Potential Goals Of Sustainable Farming
+Other Specific Goals Of Sustainable Farming

 – Using less toxic/harmful (and less persistent) fertilizers, pesticides, and other agricultural chemicals

-– Preserving topsoil depth, preserving topsoil health and fertility (soil structure, nutrients, etc), and preventing soil erosion and land degradation.
-Degraded land and soil can become unusable, or can lead to reduced yields
+Preserving topsoil depth, preserving topsoil health and fertility (soil structure, nutrients, etc), and preventing soil erosion and land degradation.

-– Using irrigated water more efficiently, and using rain fed crops where possible.
-Essentially, addressing water scarcity and water depletion issues
+Using irrigated water more efficiently, and using rain fed crops where possible.

-– Reduce energy use, or meet energy demand through cleaner energy (might be achieved through local sourcing and selling, and using more green energy sources)
+– Reduce energy use, or meet energy demand through cleaner energy

 – Reducing greenhouse gas emissions

-– Achieving adequate yields and production
+– Achieving desirable yields and production

 – Achieving adequate revenues/profits for farmers